-We test products, advertising campaigns and brand health and we also explore the opinions and behaviours of a diverse range of participants from CEOs to students across different sectors.
+We test products, campaigns, ideas and brand health across all sectors.
+We also explore the opinions and behaviours of a diverse range of participants, from CEOs to students, and opinion formers to vulnerable groups.
 See more about our approach by clicking on the links below:

 Our panel-centric approach brings meaning to "Big Data"

-At YouGov we constantly collect data from our panellists on a huge number of different topics and behaviours through various touch points including daily surveys and social media monitoring.
+At YouGov we constantly collect data from our panellists on a huge number of topics and behaviours through various touch points including daily surveys and Profiles.
 This gives us real time insight into what people actually do and think.
-We use this to shape the design of our qualitative research.
-Consequently our output brings meaning to the ‘Big Data’ that we already hold on panellists so clients get fully formed insights.
+Consequently, our qualitative outputs bring meaning to the ‘Connected Data’ that we already hold on panellists, providing clients rich and detailed insights.

 Targeted sampling on what people see and do

 The YouGov panel allows us to recruit on the basis of what people actually do, see or buy over time, minimising the established problems of claimed behaviour that can hinder traditional research.
-We have hundreds of data points of information on each person whether its TV viewing, shopping habits or websites visited allowing us find the most relevant people for any project.
+We have thousands of data points of information on each person whether it’s TV viewing, the charities they support, their shopping habits or websites they visit, allowing us find the most relevant people for any project.

 Qualitative interpretations of real time data

 Through continuous panel engagement we are pioneering real time responses.
-We can do this qualitatively through behavioural Apps, forums and online focus groups.
+We can do this qualitatively through Apps and online forums and focus groups.
 The team has led industry thinking in this area - access an abridged version of a longer piece written exclusively for Admap here.

 Team expertise and thought leadership

-As researchers we are passionate about new methods and contribute to the latest industry thinking in qualitative research.
-Click on the links below to access a selection of articles and conferences that we have recently contributed towards:
+As researchers we are passionate about innovative methods and we contribute to the latest industry thinking in qualitative research.